core-wg/wg-materials/ietf109/core-109-summary.md

 * draft-ietf-core-fasor-01

 Presented status and planned next steps; authors see the document as stable and needing for review, also from tsvarea.
-After addressing review comments, WGLC would be a target. characteristics of the approach have been emulated but there are no plans for further evaluation.
+After addressing review comments, WGLC would be a target.
+Characteristics of the approach have been emulated but there are no plans for further evaluation.

 Will review: Carles Gomez